-The Company's exposure to foreign currency risk arise from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, trade receivables and trade payables that are denominated in foreign currency.
+The Company's exposure to foreign currency risk arise from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, trade receivables (including related parties), other receivables (including related parties), trade payables (including related parties), other payables (including related parties) and payable on machinery and equipment that are denominated in foreign currency.

-A strengthening (weakening) of 1% of the NTD against the foreign currency for the years ended December 31, 2021 and 2020 would have increased (decreased), the net profit after tax by \$5,396 thousand and \$3,988 thousand, respectively.
-The analysis is performed on the same basis for 2020.
+A strengthening (weakening) of 1% of the NTD against the foreign currency for the years ended December 31, 2022 and 2021 would have increased (decreased), the net profit after tax by \$499 thousand and \$5,396 thousand, respectively.
+The analysis is performed on the same basis for 2021.